Home

 The most practical answer to ‘when to apply crabgrass preventer’ might be ‘whenever you have the time, money, and willingness to do it!’
 Let’s discuss why that makes sense.

-When To Apply Crabgrass Preventer For Early and Best Control
+When To Apply Crabgrass Preventer

 Crabgrass seeds can germinate each year when nighttime soil temperatures reach over 50 degrees for 3 days.
 This “wakes up” the seed, and starts it on its process of growing up to be your worst nightmare.

 Note, the seed “can” germinate at that point.
 So common thinking is to have the preemergent applied no later than this.
-That could mean a December application in Southern California, but April in Ohio.
+That could mean a December/January application in Southern California, but April in Ohio.

-So you can diligently observe soil temperatures, either through your own monitoring, or a local source.
+So you might diligently observe soil temperatures, either through your own monitoring, or a local source.
 Perhaps the newspaper in your area provides such information, or the county agricultural department.
-State universities may provide this information on a website as a guideline for when to apply crabgrass preventer and other products.

 But, how much of the current crabgrass seed lurking in your yard will germinate this early?